Do Go On - 536 - FedEx Flight 705

 Yes.

-But doing it with half your body incapacitated, your brain with shards of your own skull embedded in it now.
+But doing it with half your body incapacitated, your brain with pieces, shards of your own skull embedded in our hectic.

 And it's like taking its toll on him.